Option Contracts: Everything You Need to Know

 What Is the Difference Between an Options Contract and a Firm Offer?

-The key distinction between an options contract and firm offer is that the options contract is merely an open-ended contract that is primarily supported by consideration and a designated time frame.
+The key distinction between an options contract and a firm offer is that the options contract is merely an open-ended contract that is primarily supported by consideration and a designated time frame.
 It need not be a contract for the sale of goods.
 However, a firm offer must involve the sale of goods.
 Furthermore, a firm offer remains open for a period of time whereby the offer cannot be revoked.

 Call options are used to leverage the price of a stock or index.
 The buyer of a call option can purchase a certain number of shares at a strike price, both of which are predetermined and included in the contractual language.
 The seller, also known as the writer, receives a premium amount for selling stock at the strike price to the buyer.
 For example, let’s assume that shares of a particular security are currently trading at $1/share.
 The writer (seller) might want to sell calls at $1.50/share with a two-month expiration date.
 If the share price remains below $1.50 and the options period expires, the seller will keep the stock and collect another premium by offering calls again with a new expiration date.
 If the price of each share does in fact increase to $1.50, then the buyer will call the stock from the seller, and purchase them at $1.50.
 The buyer also has the choice of re-selling the options if purchasing those shares doesn’t have a favorable outcome for the buyer.

 Put options are purchased to profit from a decline in the price of stock.
 The purchasers of such options are guessing as to the decline in a share or index.
 Such buyers own the right to sell shares at the strike price in the contract.
-Therefore, if the price of each share is reduced below the strike price identified in the contract, and the reduction in price occurs before the contract expires, then the buyer can either choose to assign the shares to the seller for the strike price or sell the contract altogether.
+Therefore, if the price of each share is reduced below the strike price identified in the contract, and the price reduction occurs before the contract expires, then the buyer can either choose to assign the shares to the seller for the strike price or sell the contract altogether.

 If you need help learning more about options contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.